narasimha-31/tesla_energy_inventory_analytics/README.md

 Shanghai ships the least and triggers 87% of stock alerts.
 Nevada ships the most and never triggers one.
 High-volume steady demand self-stabilizes; low-volume ramping production doesn't.
 Two hot shipping days can clear a week of Shanghai's cover.

 **Q1 2026 was demand, not production.** After the 14.2 GWh record, Q1 2026 dropped 38% to 8.8.
-Production surplus stayed positive throughout — factories kept building and inventory kept accumulating.
+Production surplus stayed positive throughout, factories kept building and inventory kept accumulating.
 Nothing broke on the supply side.

 ---